tuliopaim/EasyCqrs/README.md

 ## Controllers

-EasyCqrs will keep your controllers nice and clean, you just need to inject and use the `IMediator` interface, without worring about logging, validation and unhandled exceptions:
+EasyCqrs will keep your controllers nice and clean, you just need to inject and use the `IMediator` interface.

 ``` csharp
 [ApiController]